 Q: When it comes to security, I feel like our SMB customers just want to tune us out!
 How can I communicate with customers who are tired of hearing about security?

-To help you overcome this concern and guide your conversations in the right direction, we spoke to Neal Bradbury, the vice-chair of CompTIA’s IT security community council and senior director of business development at Barracuda MSP.
+To help you overcome this concern and guide your conversations in the right direction, we spoke to Neal Bradbury, chair of CompTIA’s IT security community council and VP of MSP strategic partnerships at Barracuda MSP.
 Neal discussed the complexities of whether you’re talking to your customers about security too much or if you just aren’t talking about it enough.
 We also sought advice from your MSP peers to see how they try to approach their customers about security and how they avoid security fatigue.

 Finding balance in security discussions

 When you talk about cyber security, are your customers tuning you out, or are they worried about how much they’re spending?
 If a customer believes you’re handling their security already, they might not understand why you’re trying to sell them on another feature or charging them more money.